Julianne2025/Data-Analytics-Portfolio/README.md

 I have a background in **accounting and finance**, with many years of experience using **Excel**.
 Now, I’m expanding into **Power BI and SQL Server** to build stronger data analysis, reporting, and visualization skills.

-This portfolio showcases **Excel, Power BI and SQL Server** projects demonstrating business analysis, data modeling, and visualization skills.
+This portfolio showcases **Excel, Power BI, SQL Server and Word** files demonstrating business analysis, data modeling, and visualization skills.

 ## 📁 Projects